raffaelschmid/xai-adversarial-attack/README.md

 ## Project

-The primary goal of the project is to make SHAP based explanations for a model that was trained for making predictions based on the MNIST dataset.
+The primary goal of the project is to make SHAP based explanations for a model that was trained for predicting digits based on MNIST images.
 Afterwards adversarial images are generated in order to analyze and discover resulting miss-predictions again using SHAP.

 The content of this project is aligned as follows: